 Alastair was delighted to present HRH Prince Charles with the worlds first FSC certified clarinet, a landmark in sustainable musical instrument manufacturing.

-A qualified ski instructor and ski racing coach Alastair has taught many youngsters in sport as well as music and is especially proud to coach daughters Lucy and Eleanor and enjoy their successes and more importantly their smiles as they whizz by on the snow.
-In his spare time he seeks out locally brewed real ales and ‘tinkers’ with Besty, his antique Landrover.
+A qualified Ski Instructor and Ski Race Coach, Alastair has taught many youngsters in sport as well as music and is especially proud to coach daughters Lucy and Eleanor and share their successes and more importantly their smiles as they whizz past (regularly) on the snow.
+In his spare time he seeks out locally brewed real ales and ‘tinkers’ with Betsy, his antique Landrover.

-A postgraduate of the Royal Conservatoire of Scotland, and Postgraduate as a soloist from the Royal College of Music, London, Jenny has appeared in concert, on stage, in film and recorded with many of the country’s leading orchestras and international artists and was awarded a NESTA fellowship in 2006.
+Graduate of the Royal Conservatoire of Scotland, and Postgraduate as a soloist from the Royal College of Music, London Jenny has appeared in concert, on stage, in film and recorded with many of the country’s leading orchestras and international artists.
+Jenny was awarded a NESTA fellowship in 2006.

-Jenny’s playing career is diverse; Classical, Pop, Folk or Opera; A small soundbite of work would include the Scottish Chamber Orchestra, Opera North, recordings with Michael Ball; Shirley Bassey in London’s Hyde Park; Karine Polwart at Celtic Connections, Sessions for Isobel Griffiths, The BBC Scottish Symphony Orchestra, The Royal Liverpool Philharmonic, Manchester Camerata, The National Symphony Orchestra, The Goldberg Ensemble and countless international tours and recordings at Abbey Road.
-Credits as a solo artist include tracks for the Universal Studios film, Leap Year and her original compositions featured in the Commonwealth celebrations debuted at Westminster Abbey for the Queen, Duke of Edinburgh, Prime minister and Heads of States.
+Jenny’s playing career is diverse; Classical, Pop, Folk or Opera; a small soundbite of work would include the Scottish Chamber Orchestra, Opera North, recordings with Michael Ball, Shirley Bassey in London’s Hyde Park; Michael Marra, Karine Polwart at Celtic Connections, Sessions for Isobel Griffiths, The BBC Scottish Symphony Orchestra, The Royal Liverpool Philharmonic, Manchester Camerata, The National Symphony Orchestra, The Goldberg Ensemble and countless international tours and recordings at Abbey Road.
+Credits as a solo artist include solo tracks for the Universal Studios film, Leap Year and her original compositions featured in the Commonwealth celebrations debuted at Westminster Abbey for the Queen, Duke of Edinburgh, Prime minister and Heads of States.

 Jenny is also a qualified ski instructor, racer and British Masters Slalom Gold Medalist, regularly beating husband Alastair (but only by a fraction of a second!!).
 She is proud to be fae Scotland, though she has been granted honorary Yorkshire citizenship.

 How to get in touch with us

 When contacting us please bear in mind that we are a busy factory workshop, not just a showroom and warehouse, and often it's not possible to answer phones or emails right away.